peybl/visjo/README.md

 You can see your journeys if you click on the "Home" button in the navigation bar.
 The first image of your journey will be selected for your journey overview.
 If you click on the image you can navigate back to journey view for that journey.

-Moreover, you can also click the share icon on the top left corner of the journey card to get a code for your journey which you can use to share with your others:
+Moreover, you can also click the share icon on the top left corner of the journey card to get a code for your journey which you can use to share with others:

 # <img alt="visjo" width="600px" height="auto" src="https://github.com/peybl/visjo/blob/master/tutorial-images/journey-share-code.PNG" />